Observers for compressible Navier-Stokes equation: Numerical experiments on the 1D compressible Navier-Stokes observer

 \subsection{Observer for nonlinear Navier-Stokes system}

-In this section, we will report the numerical results of using the observer for the nonlinear system of equations, i.e., from equations~\eqref{eqobsrhou}, with the feedback terms as in equations~\eqref{feedbackrhou}, in one dimensional system.
+In this section, we will report the numerical results of using the full state observer for the nonlinear system of equations, i.e. from equations~\eqref{eqobsrhou}, with the feedback terms as in equations~\eqref{feedbackrhou}, in one dimensional system.
 Note that we do not have theoretical estimates of the decay rates towards the equilibrium solution.
-The aim of this section is to understand the efficacy of the above nonlinear observer.
+The aim of this section is to understand the efficiency of the above nonlinear observer.

 Firstly, we consider observations of the equilibrium solution, so that we are essentially studying the decay of the observer towards the equilibrium.
 The left panel of figure~\ref{fignonlin} shows the decay rates of the observer solution with the following two initial conditions, with the feedback term set to zero, and for the case with $(\varphi_\rho, \varphi_u) = (0.2, 10)$: